HKAgrwl/jobify/README.md

-This is a job finding cum posting platform made under John Smilga.
+This is a job application tracking app.